Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 Over (145.5)

-Indiana's record against the spread so far this season is 16-13-0, while Miami's is 15-11-0.
-The Hoosiers have gone over the point total in 17 games, while Hurricanes games have gone over 12 times.
-The two teams score an average of 153.8 points per game, 8.3 more points than this matchup's total.
-Indiana is 4-6 against the spread and 6-4 overall in its last 10 contests, while Miami has gone 5-4 against the spread and 8-2 overall.
+Indiana's record against the spread this season is 16-13-0, and Miami's is 15-11-0.
+A total of 17 out of the Hoosiers' games this season have gone over the point total, and 12 of the Hurricanes' games have gone over.
+The teams score 153.8 points per game, 8.3 more points than this matchup's total.
+Indiana is 4-6 against the spread and 6-4 overall in its last 10 games, while Miami has gone 5-4 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.